tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 ### Configure OEM Module

 The Tributech OEM shield only acknowledges values provided via UART which have a valid ValueMetadataId.
 These ValueMetadataIds are generated automatically when a new stream is added to the Twin configuration of the OEM shield.
-Thus the user has to configure the OEm shield via the Data-Space-Admin.
+The Twin configuration is a electronic representation of a IoT-device, it contains the configuration parameters like metadata, configurations and conditions of the device and their different correlations to each other.
+Parts of this Twin configuration can be altered by the user like adding sources and streams to the configuration.
+Thus the user has to configure the OEM shield via the Data-Space-Admin.
+For more in depth information on device twins follow this link Twin ["Understand and use device twins in IoT Hub"](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).

 The configuration is sent to the OEM shield via a MQTT connection which means the device has to be online for a configuration update.
 If the device is online a new tap can be seen in the Agent management page called "Configuration".
 This is depicted in the picture below: